MariaHelgaGriz/final-project/README.md

 Registered User: Users with personal accounts.
 Registered users have personal accounts, allowing them to utilize a wide range of features.
 They can maintain wishlists, write reviews and ratings, search for books, write recommendations, view detailed book pages, and sort books by genre.

 **Integration flow with the web service to connect to the web application created during the Midterm Project.**

+To integrate the web services to the web app we would need to setup the authentication on the Django app as well as in the flutter app.
+More specifically, integrate pbp_django_auth for the flutter app and add http dependency so that data can be fetched from the Django app.